thekuolab/thekuolab.github.io/the team.md

 				<header class="major">
 					<h3>Ai-Ching Meng 孟艾晴</h3>
 				</header>
-				<p>Ai-Ching is a sophomore in the Biology Department.
+				<p>Ai-Ching is a junior in the Biology Department.
 She is using AI to quantify exploration personality in lizards.</p>
 			</div>
 		</div>
 	</section>